DevBonatto/3DProject-React/README.md

   git clone https://github.com/DevBonatto/3DProject-React
 ```

-Then access the paste that you just created:
+Then access the folder that you just created:
 ```bash
   cd 3DProject-React
 ```